mongibellili/QuantizedSystemSolver.jl/paper/paper.md

 # Package description

 While the package is optimized to be fast, extensibility is not compromised.
-It is divided into three entities that can be extended separately: The ``problem``, the ``algorithm``, and the ``solution``.
+It is divided into three entities that can be extended separately: the ``problem``, the ``algorithm``, and the ``solution``.
 The rest of the code creates these entities and glues them together.
 The API was designed to match the DifferentialEquations.jl interface while providing an easier way to handle events.
 The problem is defined inside a function, in which the user may introduce any parameters, variables, equations, and events:
 ```julia
 function func(du, u, p, t)
   # parameters, helpers, differential eqs., if-statements for events; e.g.: